Bschwartz88/copychief/README.md

 ## How It Works

-The system uses three layers:
+The system uses four layers:

 1. **`CLAUDE.md`** — Project-level instructions that Claude loads in every session.
 Defines Claude's role, which context files to load, and your working preferences.
 2. **`/context/` files** — Your brand's knowledge base: editorial standards, SEO strategy, audience personas, messaging framework, brand reference, and named author voices.
 3. **`/commands/` scripts** — Two slash commands (`/prep` and `/review`) that execute structured workflows against any assignment brief.
+4. **`/skills/` files** — Add skills if you like for topics like AEO/GEO/SEO or humanizing text.

 ---